TaitoUnited/taito-cli/docs/manual/03-quick-start.md

     taito env apply:dev
     ```

-2. Trigger build by committing and pushing changes to dev branch (you can do this with git tools also):
+2. Trigger build by committing and pushing changes to dev branch (you can do this with git tools also).
+Note that you should write your commit message according to [Conventional Commits](https://www.conventionalcommits.org):

     ```
     taito stage